This post may contain affiliate links. Read my full disclosure policy.

 Table of Contents

-Potatoes– yellow potatoes such as Yukon gold.
-Thin skinned is nice, leave the peel on for all the extra nutrients.
+- Potatoes– yellow potatoes such as Yukon gold potatoes.
+Thin-skinned is nice, leave the peel on for all the extra nutrients.

-Sausage– paio, chouiço, or linguiça are traditional smoked and cured sausages used in Caldo Verde.
-Though they may not be readily available at common markets.
-Kielbasa or a cured Spanish chorizo (not Mexican chorizo!) are good substitutes.
-Vegan sausage, like Field Roast, would be great too.
+- Sausage– paio, chouriço, or linguiça are traditional smoked and cured sausages used in Caldo Verde.
+However, they may not be readily available at common markets.
+Kielbasa, pork sausage, turkey sausage or a cured Spanish chorizo (not Mexican chorizo!) are good substitutes.
+Vegan sausage, like Field Roast, would be great too, or sub-white beans!

 See the recipe card below for a full list of ingredients and measurements.

-Cut the stems out of the collard greens then cut in strips by staking about 3 leaves and rolling up in “cigars” then slicing thin into ribbons.
+Step 1: Cut the stems out of the collard greens, then cut in strips by staking about 3 leaves and rolling up in “cigars” then slicing thin into ribbons.
 Set aside.

-Cook the sausage in a heavy bottom stock pot.
+Step 3: Saute the sausage over medium heat in a heavy-bottomed saucepan or stock pot.
 Set aside.

-In the same pot, without cleaning, add onion and garlic, sauteeing until tender.
-Add broth, potatoes, and salt cook, until tender.
+Step 4: In the same pot, without cleaning, add onion and garlic, sauteeing until tender.
+Add broth, potatoes, and salt and simmer over medium-low heat until tender.

-Add the greens, simmer until greens are tender about 10 minutes.
+Step 6: Add the greens, and simmer until greens are tender about 10 minutes.

-Add the remaining sausage and warm for a few minutes.
-Add more broth for desired consistancy.
+Step 7: Add the remaining sausage and warm for a few minutes.
+Add more broth for the desired consistency.

-Drizzle individual bowls with olive oil, and optional pinch of Aleppo pepper.
+Divide among bowls with a drizzle of olive oil, and an optional pinch of Aleppo pepper.
 To richen it up you can also add a bit of cream to each dish.

 Recipe FAQS